How To Wear All This Kit!

 Soldiers carry arms.
 Riflemen carries rifles.

-The standard rifle of the US Army in WW2 is the M1 rifle, also called the Garand after its inventor.
+The standard rifle of the U.S. Army in WW2 is the M1 rifle, also called the Garand after its inventor.
 U.S. soldiers, however, referred to this rifle as the "M1 rifle".
-The only external upgrade the rifle got after the war was a new tightening nob on the rear sight.
+The only external upgrade the rifle got after the war was a replacement for the rear 'lock-bar' sight.
+The new T-105 rear sight windage knob did not require a separate lock-bar and so solved the problem of the lock bar coming loose.
+It was otherwise identical.
 Both the old M1907 leather and the new web M1 slings were still being used at the time of the Holland Jump.
-Don't put any en-bloc clips on the sling, this was seldom done and you'll probably gonna lose it anyway.
+Don't put any en-bloc clips on the sling, this was seldom done (a clip packed with dirt isn't much use) and you'll probably gonna lose it anyway.

 Remember that the M1 rifle was carried port arms.
 A lot of re-enactors run around holding their rifles like a modern assault rifle, with the muzzle pointing down.
 It's not a mine detector!